emissary-ingress/emissary/reference/debugging.md

     ambassador-85c4cf67b-vg6p5   1/1       Running   0          1m
     ```

-2. Choose a pod that you want to examine in the Diagnostics Console with: `kubectl port-forward -n ambassador <ambassador-pod-name> 8877`.
+2. Choose a Pod that you want to examine in the Diagnostics Console with: `kubectl port-forward -n ambassador <ambassador-pod-name> 8877`.
-3. Then, check the Ambassador deployment with the following: `kubectl get -n ambassador deployments`
+3. Then, check the Ambassador Deployment with the following: `kubectl get -n ambassador deployments`

     After a brief period, the terminal will print something similar to the following:

     ```console
-    $ kubectl get deployments
+    $ kubectl get -n ambassador deployments
     NAME         DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
     ambassador   3         3         3            3           1m
     ```

-4. Check that the “desired” number of Pods equals the “current” or “available” number of pods.
-If they are **not** equal, check the status of the associated pods with the following command: `kubectl get pods -n ambassador`.
+4. Check that the “desired” number of Pods equals the “current” and “available” number of Pods.
+If they are **not** equal, check the status of the associated Pods with the following command: `kubectl get pods -n ambassador`.
 5. Use the following command for details about the history of the Deployment: `kubectl describe -n ambassador deployment ambassador`

     * Look for data in the “Replicas” field near the top of the output.
 For example: